Business Tax Information

-In the case of a new business, an initial tax return must be filed within 40 days of commencement of business.
+In the case of a new business, an initial tax return must be filed within 40 days of the commencement of business.
 The initial tax is calculated using the gross receipts for the first month of business.

 A temporary business, such as a commercial construction contractor or seasonal vendor, is required to file a Temporary Business Gross Tax Return Form (PDF) reporting the gross receipts attributable to their project or temporary business in Pine.
 Please click the following link to obtain a blank.
 The tax return and payment are due within 40 days of completing the business in the Township.

 Exemption from paying the tax does not exempt the business from paying the $10 annual license renewal fee.
 Also, the exemption only applies to gross receipts relating to the exempt status.
-Unrelated business taxable income is still subject to the tax (example: a nonprofit museum has exempt gross receipts from admission fees, but taxable gross receipts from a café).
+Unrelated business taxable income is still subject to the tax (for example, a nonprofit museum has exempt gross receipts from admission fees, but taxable gross receipts from a café).

 Amusement Device License

 Establishments offering amusement devices to patrons must obtain a license for each device.
-The license period is June 1st to May 31st and must be renewed annually.
+The license period is from June 1st to May 31st and must be renewed annually.
 The amount of the fee charged depends on the type of device: